sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

 ### Step 15 : Testing and Debugging

+1. **Check if Environment Variables are Loaded** : First, ensure that dotenv is properly loading your environment variables.
+You can print the values of critical environment variables to confirm they are available.

+    ```
+    // File : /app.js

+    if (!process.env.SECRET_KEY || !process.env.MONGO_URL) {
+        console.error("Error: Missing essential environment variables.");
+        process.exit(1);  // Exit the application if environment variables are missing
+    }
+    else {
+        console.log("Environment variables are loaded correctly.");
+    }
+    ```

-1. **Handling 404 Errors (Page Not Found)** : For routes that don’t exist, send a 404 response to indicate the resource isn’t found.
+2. **Handling 404 Errors (Page Not Found)** : For routes that don’t exist, send a 404 response to indicate the resource isn’t found.
     ```
     // File : /app.js